pjay1382/Biquadris/README.md

 •	heavy Every time a player moves a block left or right, the block automatically falls by two rows, after the horizontal move.
 If it is not possible for the block to drop two rows, it is considered to be dropped,  and the turn ends.
 If the player is already in a level in which blocks are heavy, the effect is cumulative (i.e., the player suffers from both effects).
 •	force Change the opponent’s current block to be one of the player’s choosing.
 If the block cannot be placed in its initial position, the opponent loses.
 (E.g., force Z)

-Question: How could you design your program to allow for multiple effects to applied simul- taneously?
-What if we invented more kinds of effects?
-Can you prevent your program from having one else-branch for every possible combination?

 Command Interpreter